Skip Navigation Website Accessibility

 How long does it take for E2E quilting?
 A: It depends on the longarm queue.
 We have white boards that we keep track of the customer name, date and size of quilt.
 We also keep a separate board for custom, which require more time because of limited staff that can perform this function.
 Quilting is done as first-come first-serve basis, except for rush quilts and important deadlines.
 Rush and important deadlines are periodically an exception, because we normally only get these requests every 3-4 weeks.

-Can I get a quilt done sooner without a rush?
+Can I get a quilt done sooner without a rush fee?
 A: If our queue is taking longer than anticipated when you dropped off a quilt and there is a special event deadline coming, please let us know.
 Since unforeseen situations can occur, we want to help you make those events special.
 This situation is evaluated on a case by case basis.
+We will charge $10 per each week that the quilt is moved up in the queue.
+A rush fee is $45 and we normally are running at a 5 week turnover, so if the quilt is asked to be done 3 weeks in advance - a rush fee of $30 will be added to the bill.
+Note: These requests occur under various circumstances, however, they tend to occur more often during the holidays and before customers are leaving for the season.
+Please note: that we have to increase hours for our staff to cover these situations.

 Can I get in the queue before my quilt top is done?
 A: Yes.
 This is a reserved quilting spot.
-There is a $25 fee charged, which will be deducted from your final bill.
+There is a $25 fee charged, which is not refundable.
 This gets you on the white board early.
 However, please let us know when approximately you will be bringing in your quilt.
 If we do not have your quilt top when we get to that date, we may proceed onto the next quilt in line.
 We will only hold your spot for a few weeks, and will attempt to call you to check on the status of the quilt.
+This policy changed the summer of 2024 based on evaluated the time and effort to manage this queue.

 Do you offer a binding service?
 A: Yes.
 We offer the following - a) attach to front only; b) machine applied to both sides; c) machine applied one side/hand sewn down on the back.
 The most common requested is machine binding both sides, for .20 cents per linear inch.
 The hand binding is .30 cents per linear inch.
 Scalloped borders are .40 cents per linear inch hand binding.
 We request 2.5" strips, so please provide enough fabric to cut the number of strips needed.